ember-learn/ember-blog/source/2020-08-28-the-ember-times-issue-162.md

 - Using WAI-ARIA attributes to improve accessibility (e.g. `aria-labelledby`, `aria-controls`)
 - Integrating 3rd party libraries that attach themselves to DOM elements using DOM IDs (e.g. maps, calendars, jQuery plugins)

-The proposed `{{id}}` helper can be invoked with either no arguments or with the `for` argument.
-When no arguments are passed, it will return a new unique id string for every invocation.
+The proposed `{{id}}` helper can be invoked in 2 ways: without any argument or with a `for` argument.

+When no arguments are passed, it will return a new unique ID string for every invocation.
 This invocation style would usually be paired with a `let` block.

 ```hbs
 {{#let (id) as |emailId|}}